-Returning to the more direct contributions of this paper: First, we contribute to the now burgeoning literature exploring various aspects of social reproduction empirically.
-We highlight some ways that parenting, as one aspect of HSRS, might be part of the black box effects of households that help to reproduce inequalities over time.
+Returning to the more direct contributions of this paper.
+First, we contribute empirically to the now burgeoning literature exploring various aspects of social reproduction.
+We highlight ways that parenting, as one aspect of HSRS, is part of the black box effects of households that help to reproduce inequalities over time.
 We suggest that the relationship between extant inequality, household agency and future inequalities is captured in the concept of ‘compound inequality’.
-Here we add to studies in IPE which show for example the role of long-term asset acquisition in these processes.
+Here we add to studies in IPE which the role of long-term asset acquisition in these processes.
 Theoretically we contribute to the literature on social reproduction as an ‘everyday’ socio-economic process and how the reproduction of the overall social ensemble which is variegated across space, time and involves the reproduction of structural violence.
-This itself is part of a now increasingly important literature which illustrates the domestic foundations of the global economy.
+This itself is part of a now increasingly important literature which illustrates the domestic foundations of the global economy, and the relational aspects of scale production that extend both capitalist imperatives and state power into the scale of social reproduction (Marston, 2000).
+Given that the data is largely derived from women/mothers we contribute to what is already well known about the gendered division of labour, but also that there is a strong intersection between gender and class in the reproduction of the population and workforce over time, not so much in attitudes, aspirations and effort, but in the informational, cultural and material resources that different parents can draw on in the process.

 Finally, we offer an insight into possible methodological departures for critical IPE: to make more of the voluminous empirical data that is available in longitudinal and cohort studies.
-While this data is well mined in sociology and other disciplines, we assert that it offers insights also into the way that economic processes are socially and politically embedded, and therefore might be further exploited in IPE also.
+While this data is well mined in sociology and other disciplines, we think it offers insights also into the way that economic processes are socially and politically embedded, and therefore might be further exploited in IPE also.
+This is not a replacement for, but in addition to, the more qualitative and ethnographic work that is usually related to the investigation of the ‘everyday’ in IPE.
+There are limitations to the cohort study data; for instance in this case we cannot answer questions about why parents hold particular values or adopt particular strategies.
+To answer such questions quantitative survey data needs to be complemented with qualitative exploration.
+In future research, we aim to extend our analysis further using the cohort study to answer questions related more to gender and ethnicity and to add new qualitative data to understand these ‘why’ questions.

 References